Hinduism in Afghanistan: Modern period

+During the 19th and 20th centuries, due to waves of violence and conflict, various migration waves eastwards to British India, coupled with similar out-migration from rural regions of the country resulted in increased urbanization of the Hindu population of Afghanistan.
+This was especially noted in eastern regions of the country such as Nangarhar Province and Kunar Province where significant rural Hindu populations existed at the time.
+One such incident took place in 1931 when an attack by robbers—two of whom belonged to the Mangal Pashtun tribe—led to the deaths of two robbers and a Sikh, sparking ongoing enmity between the Mangal tribe and the Sikhs.
+In response, the government relocated Sikhs and Hindus to larger towns and cities for their safety, with most settling in Jalalabad, significantly increasing the city's population.

 The main ethnic groups in Afghanistan which practice Hinduism today are the Punjabis and Sindhis who are believed to have come along with Sikhs as merchants to Afghanistan in the 19th century.
-Till the collapse of the Democratic Republic of Afghanistan, there were several thousand Hindus living in the country but today their number is only about 1,000.
+Until the collapse of the Democratic Republic of Afghanistan, there were several thousand Hindus living in the country but today their number is at under 100.
 Most of the others immigrated to India, the European Union, North America or elsewhere.

 Afghan Hindus and Afghan Sikhs often share places of worship.
 Along with the Sikhs, they are all collectively known as Hindki.
 Linguistic demographics among the Hindu community are diverse and generally follow regional origins: those hailing from Punjab generally speak Punjabi, Sindhis speak Sindhi, and the northern and southern dialects of Hindko.
 The local Hindu community in Afghanistan is mostly based in the city of Kabul.
 The 2002 loya jirga had two seats reserved for Hindus and former President Hamid Karzai's economic advisor, Sham Lal Bhatija was an Afghan Hindu.